 Remember that all three pregnancy options come with emotional tolls, and abortion is no exception.
 Scheduling an appointment with a counselor can help.

 Option 3: Facts about Adoption in Kansas

 Maybe you are considering adoption as an option for your unplanned pregnancy in Kansas, but you have some concerns about the process.
 These questions and concerns are normal, and they are a sign that you truly want to make the best possible choice for yourself and your baby.

 Here are some common fears about adoption in Kansas for unplanned pregnancy, and the facts behind those fears:

 If you’re worried about placing your child with strangers, you should know that you choose and get to know the adoptive family, in addition to maintaining as much or as little post-adoption contact as you like.

 If you’re worried about feeling adrift in the adoption process, you should know that a legal representative, medical care, and professional counseling before and after the adoption is provided to you for free.
 You will also be assigned a personal adoption specialist to work with you throughout the process and provide whatever other Kansas adoption services you need.

-To learn more about adoption as an unplanned pregnancy option, you can call 1-800-ADOPTION any time to request free adoption information and to ask questions about adoption or your situation with no obligation.
+To learn more about adoption as an unplanned pregnancy option in Kansas, you can call 1-800-ADOPTION any time to request free information and to ask questions about adoption or your situation with no obligation.

 Educate yourself about parenting, abortion, and adoption in Kansas.
 Remember that you can always contact us for information about your Kansas unplanned pregnancy options by calling 1-800-ADOPTION or requesting your free information online.
 It’s free, confidential and non-judgmental.